seriyps/oipc_gs/README.md

   prepared when new Debian version comes out)
 * let vendors propose meta-packages for their hardware (so any vendor can propose and maintain their own version of `openipc-gs-runcam` / `openipc-gs-emax` etc).
-* those deb packages can be used to build the disk images, however the building of the image should ideally just end-up in adding our DEB repos and then `sudo apt install openipc-gs-<runcam|base|full|emacs>; sudo apt clean` inside official Radxa Debian image.
+* those deb packages can be used to build the OS disk images, however the building of the image should ideally just end-up in adding our DEB repos and then `sudo apt install openipc-gs-<runcam|base|full|emacs>; sudo apt clean` inside official Radxa Debian image.
 Software upgrades can be also performed by `sudo apt upgrade`.
-* build and publish multiple images for different hardware
+* build and publish multiple OS images for different hardware
 * we may consider building our own Debian image from scratch instead of it being based on Radxa image and also to try to strip as much of unused software as possible to reduce the size and start-up time but this is not the highest priority